Becoming a foster parent can be incredibly rewarding for both a child in need and the foster parent. So, how do you become a foster parent in Alaska?

 - Fill out and submit the application and other related forms.
 These forms can be found by visiting DHSS.
 You will also be asked to provide three personal references on your application, and one may be a relative.

 - Anyone in the household who is 16 years of age or older will be required to submit a thorough background check.

 - Anyone over the age of 16 who resides in the home must be fingerprinted.

-The goal with every foster-child placement is the reunification of the child with their biological family.
+The goal of every foster-child placement is the reunification of the child with their biological family.
 A foster family is expected to support and encourage a child’s safe return to the family they came from.
-Important to note is that a child’s biological parents retain their parental rights during a child’s foster care stay, unless those right were terminated by a judge.
+Important to note is that a child’s biological parents retain their parental rights during a child’s foster care stay unless those rights were terminated by a judge.

 As with any home with children, a foster family home should provide children with an adequate, balanced, and appetizing food diet.
 Comfortable and stylish clothing that fits well is also to be expected, as well as shelter, safety and education.

 Foster parents are expected to encourage the foster child to participate in activities and events that will help the child develop their social and intellectual skills.
 Academic education is also excepted in maintaining good health, as well as human physical development and function.